Thomas Oxley (neurologist)

-Thomas J. Oxley is the chief executive officer of Synchron and neurointerventionist at Mount Sinai Hospital in New York City.
-Trained as a vascular and interventional neurologist, he established the Vascular Bionics laboratory at the University of Melbourne and is currently co-head of this lab.
-Oxley is best known for founding Synchron, a company building next-generation brain computer interface solutions that has recently announced the first clinical data on a novel stent electrode (Stentrode) neural interface that is inserted through blood vessels.
-The company was initiated sometime after his cold-call to DARPA for funding, and has received substantial funding from the U.S. Defense Advanced Research Projects Agency (DARPA) and the Australian government to research this minimally-invasive neural interface technology.
+Thomas J. Oxley is an Australian-born physician, neuroscientist, and technology entrepreneur.
+He is the founder and CEO of Synchron, a brain-computer interface (BCI) company headquartered in New York City.
+Synchron is a neurotechnology company that develops the Stentrode, an endovascular brain-computer interface (BCI) designed to assist people with paralysis by enabling digital communication.
+The device is implanted via blood vessels, avoiding open-brain surgery, and has been integrated with consumer devices such as the iPhone, iPad, and Apple Vision Pro.

 Work in brain-computer interface

 While Oxley has been conducting research in motor systems since 2003, he is said to have conceived the idea for the Stentrode™ in 2007 and he led the original team at the University of Melbourne that created the technology.
 Stentrode is the first motor neuroprosthesis, a form of brain-computer interface implanted via the patient's blood vessels.
 Oxley's team in Australia was the only non-US-based group funded by DARPA as part of the Reliable Neural-Interface Technology (RE-NET) program and led by Professor Jack Judy.

 Dr. Oxley announced in a 2018 TEDxSydney Talk that the company, Synchron, would initiate clinical trials of the Stentrode device with the goal of assisting paralyzed patients to regain independence.

 Just two years later, Oxley and Synchron published a first-in-human study on the device in the Journal of NeuroInterventional Surgery.
 The study showed the ability of two Australians with ALS to email, text, shop, and bank online using the Stentrode Device, and was conducted at Royal Melbourne Hospital.
 Earlier in 2020, the company had announced that it received Breakthrough Device status from the US Food and Drug Administration (FDA) for the Stentrode.